hmcts/xui-performance/README.md

-### XUI Gatling Performance Tests
+### ET Multiples Data Creation Gatling Performance Tests

-This script runs a suite of services against XUI in a cohabitation scenario:
-- General caseworker flows
-- Probate solicitor journey
-- Divorce solicitor journey
-- Financial Remedy solicitor journey
-- Family Public Law solicitor journey
-- Immigration and Asylum solicitor journey
-- No Fault Divorce solicitor journey
+This script will create ET singles cases and add them to a multiple case

 To run locally:
 - Performance test against the perftest environment: `./gradlew gatlingRun`